Our Programs and Services

 Our Approach

-With the creation of its first permanent supportive housing building, Step Up’s three-pronged approach to services for individuals experiencing mental health conditions solidified: permanent supportive housing, workforce development, and member-driven supportive services, reflecting Step Up’s core values of respect, dignity, wellness, hope, and collaborative relationships.
+With the creation of its first permanent supportive housing building, Step Up’s three-pronged approach to serving individuals experiencing mental health conditions solidified: permanent supportive housing, community integration, and member-driven supportive services, reflecting Step Up’s core values of respect, dignity, wellness, hope, and collaborative relationships.
 “Nothing About Us Without Us” is at the heart of Step Up’s programming to help individuals with mental health conditions who have also experienced homelessness heal, recover, and thrive.

-In 2019, Step Up expanded to the Southeastern U.S. partnering with developers, local governments, and service providers such as Pathways to Housing to provide permanent supportive housing for individuals experiencing chronic homelessness in communities in Greater Atlanta, Georgia, Seminole County, Florida and now also in Nashville, Tennessee!
+Step Up has since expanded to the Southeastern U.S. partnering with developers, local governments, and service providers to provide permanent supportive housing and rich wraparound supports to individuals experiencing chronic homelessness in communities in Georgia, and Tennessee.

-In 2021, Step Up coordinated services for more than 3,900 unduplicated clients. over 1,850 individuals are being housed, through Step Up’s Housing First programs.
-Many members found placements in Workforce Development Employment or Education opportunities.
+Each year, Step Up coordinates services for more than 10,600 unduplicated members, with over 7,000 individuals housed through Step Up’s housing programs.
+Many members find placements in employment or education opportunities.

 The Community Need

-The community need that Step Up is addressing with its services is reflected in the numbers of people experiencing homelessness identified in annual Point in Time (PIT) Counts.
+The community need that Step Up addresses with its services is reflected in the number of people experiencing homelessness as identified in the annual Point in Time (PIT) Counts.
 PIT counts are a count of sheltered and unsheltered homeless persons on a single night in January.
 PIT Counts are required by the Department of Housing and Urban Development (HUD) and determine the allocation of critical federal dollars for housing and other services for the homeless.